It's in the Air (horse): Racing career

 At age three, It's In The Air again raced on both the East and West coasts of the United States.
-She won four Grade I stakes in 1979, including the won the Delaware Oaks and the first of two straight editions of the Vanity Handicap at Hollywood Park Racetrack.
+She won four Grade I stakes in 1979, including the Delaware Oaks and the first of two straight editions of the Vanity Handicap at Hollywood Park Racetrack.
 Racing at age four, in addition to her win in the 1980 Vanity, It's In The Air won the El Encino Stakes at Santa Anita Park.
 She did not win a stakes race in her final campaign at age five, with her best result a second to Misty Gallore in the 1981 Distaff Handicap at Aqueduct Racetrack.

 Breeding record

 Retired to broodmare duty, It's In The Air stood in the United States and in Great Britain.
 From her matings, she produced foals by Northern Dancer, Nijinsky, Seattle Slew, Sadler's Wells, Green Desert, Shadeed, and Zilzal.
 Among them were six winners, none of which achieved significant Grade/Group wins.
 Her daughter Try To Catch Me (by Shareef Dancer) did, however, produce the multiple Grade I/Group One winner Storming Home.